IT 313 Advanced Application Development

 Development of complex applications through the use and development of APIs.
 Appropriate selection of common data structures (hash tables, trees, stacks, queues, networks) and design patterns for use in API development.
 Prerequisite: IT 212

 Cay Horstmann, Big Java Late Objects, Wiley, 2013.

-No late assignments will be accepted after final grades are submitted to the registrar.
+- No late assignments will be accepted after the Sunday following finals week, 11:59pm.

-Students that must miss an exam must contact the professor in advance to reschedule the exam.
+- Students in the in-class section that must miss an exam must contact the professor before the exam is given to the in-class section to reschedule the exam.

 Java constants, datatypes, and variables.
-Introduction to Eclipse IDE.
+Introduction to IntelliJ IDE.
 Control structures (if-else, switch, while, and for statements).
 Chapters 1, 2.

 Using built in object methods.
 User defined methods.
-Debugging with Eclipse.
 Chapters 3, 4, and 5.